Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 1,048 trips per day across all routes, equating to approximately 76 weekly trips per individual stop.
+High work-from-home rate of 42% was recorded in the 2021 Census, potentially influenced by COVID-19 conditions.
+Service frequency averages 1,048 trips daily across all routes, equating to approximately 77 weekly trips per stop.

 Frequently Asked Questions - Transport